Buurtzorg Nederland: International

 The company employed 10,000 nurses and 4,500 home help workers in 2018, with teams in the Netherlands, Sweden, and Japan.
 It now provides home care to about 80,000 people; more than half of all district nurses in the Netherlands work for the organization.
 In the USA the organization faces the need to deal with multiple payers, each with its own payment rules and procedures which makes it difficult for nurses to do their own billing as they do in Holland.

 The company is concerned about a cutback in the Dutch home nursing budget of 400 million euros, 10% less than last year's community care budget.
 The company is getting more applications from people who are entitled to home care.
 It expects a growth of 15,000 clients.

-A Welsh Buurtzorg pilot is to be established by NHS Wales from 2018-20 with £2 million funding.
+A Welsh Buurtzorg pilot is to be established by NHS Wales from 2018 to 2020 with £2 million funding.
 The Royal College of Nursing said, “The RCN has long supported this model, which was founded in the Netherlands and has garnered international acclaim for its nurse-led, cost-effective principles, which rely upon nurse-innovation leading the way for care of patients in their own communities.”

 In France, the not for profit organisation Soignons Humain (www.soignonshumain.com) has started operating in 2016, as official licensed partner of Buurtzorg.